fgeller/kt/README.md

     Use "kt [command] -help" for for information about the command.

-    Authorization:
+    Authentication:

-    Authorization with Kafka can be configured via a JSON file.
+    Authentication with Kafka can be configured via a JSON file.
     You can set the file name via an "-auth" flag to each command or set it via the environment variable KT_AUTH.

-## Authorization
+## Authentication / Encryption

-Currently the only supported mode is TLS, please create an [https://github.com/fgeller/kt/issues/new](issue) with details in case you need another mode.
+Authentication configuration is possibly via a JSON file.
+You indicate the mode of authentication you need and provide additional information as required for your mode.

+### TLS

+Required fields:

+ - `mode`: This needs to be set to `TLS`
+ - `client-certificate`: Path to your certificate
+ - `client-certificate-key`: Path to your certificate key
+ - `ca-certificate`: Path to your CA certificate

 Example for an authorization configuration that is used for the system tests:

     {